CEO-Chukwuka/A-study-on-a-Sales-Financial-data/README.md

    ![](FST5.PNG)

 ## CONCLUSION AND RECOMMENDATION
-  The sales in Government and Midmarket Segment needs to increase.
-It is just 10% of the highest units (which was in United States Government Segment).
+  TEfforts need to be made to increase overall sales of the company.